tungnguyenlam/characters-and-dialouges-association-in-comics/README.md

 - Rebuild the image everytime there is an update for the environments (Ex: Add a conda package in environments/\*.yml)

-- Run the image and mount the current repo to /workspace/ in the docker container, changes in /workspace will get reflected outside
+- Run the image and mount the current repo to /workspace/ in the docker container, changes in /workspace will get reflected outside (on host machine)

 ```bash
 docker run -it -p 8080:8080 -v "$(pwd):/workspace" comical